 Rodić Davidson Architects

-Conservation Architects
+Conservation Architect

-We find that our clients – whether these are owner occupiers, operators, developers, or long-term investors have, very often, been attracted to a particular building for the intrinsic qualities that come with a heritage asset.
+We find that our clients, whether these are owner occupiers, operators, developers, or long-term investors, have often been attracted to a particular building for the intrinsic qualities that come with a heritage asset.
 Whether this be a townhouse in Kensington, a hotel in Piccadilly or a farmstead in Suffolk.
-Indeed, the wider attraction of heritage buildings is reflected in property prices: a 2012 survey by the London School of Economics found that homes in Conservation Areas command 9% higher prices and have a higher price growth rate compared to homes outside Conservation Areas.
+While our clients are attracted to the historic buildings and to the areas in which they are located, they also require modern facilities.
+Our approach as a heritage architect will often be to express modern insertions into old buildings as distinct elements, whilst the original building fabric will be repaired using traditional building methods and materials.

 Conservation Architects in London

-Our Conservation Portfolio
+Our Conservation Architecture Portfolio

 Black and White Conservation Architecture